NY Paid Family Leave for Managers and Original Jurisdiction Employees

 You must submit your completed request package no later than 30 days after the start of your leave to avoid losing benefits.
 If Agency HR do not receive the request for leave within 30 days of when the leave began, we are only able to accept dates starting two weeks prior to the date we received the request for the leave.

 You can take Paid Family Leave to care for a close family member with a serious health condition, including family members outside of New York State.
-(City of New York Paid Family Leave Benefits for Represented Employees)

 Family members include:

-• child/stepchild and anyone for whom you have legal custody parent/stepparent (biological, foster, adoptive parent, parent-in-law, stepparent, legal guardian, or another person who stood in loco parentis to the employee when the employee was a child)
+• parents (biological, foster, adoptive parent, parent-in-law, stepparent, legal guardian, or another person who stood in loco parentis to the employee when the employee was a child)

 • grandparent (parent of the employee’s parent)

-• grandchild. (child of the employee’s child)
+• grandchild (child of the employee’s child)

 • sibling (biological siblings, adopted siblings, step-siblings, and half-siblings)